 Update.
-As of April 13th, the TET triband is on the air.
+As of April 2013, the TET triband is on the air.
 Many thanks to Ken - KB2SSE for his Elmering, and Anthony KD2BCR, both for their assistance.

-Other equipment includes: a Kenwood TM-261A 2 meter which is also the mobile backup; a Yaesu FT-8900 as the mobile primary with the Diamond 8900A 4 band antenna; a Wouxon KG-UVD1P HT.
+Other equipment includes: a Kenwood TM-261A 2 meter which is also the mobile backup; a Yaesu FT-8900 as the primary mobile with the Diamond 8900A 4 band antenna; a Wouxon KG-UVD1P HT.
 The Wouxon and 8900 setup on crossband repeat work great at bicycle rally events where we are spred out over several counties.

 Other activities include volunteering in the Passaic County ARES/RACES Team - PCARESRACES, the Ringwood CERT Team, Ringwood OEM, The American Red Cross and their radio group ARCSquared.
 Also I have recieved training as a COM-T for the Dept of Homeland Security through the State of NJ - OIT.
-Over the winter I received my VE from the ARRL.
+Over the winter of 2012 I received my VE from the ARRL.